 Classification of assets and liabilities

 Assets intended for ownership or use over a longer period are classified as fixed assets.
-Other assets are classed as current assets.
-Receivables due within one year are classified as current assets.
-Equivalent criteria are applied for classification of current and long-term liabilities.
+Other assets are classified as current assets.
+Debtors due within one year are classified as current assets.
+Similar criteria are applied for classification of current and long-term liabilities.

-Fixed assets are carried at historical cost with a deduction for planned depreciation.
-Should the fair value of a fixed asset be lower than the book value, and this decline is not expected to be temporary, the asset will be written down to its fair value.
+Fixed assets are carried at historical cost with deduction for planned depreciation.
+If the actual value of fixed assets is lower than the book value. and this decline is not expected to be temporary. the asset will be written down to its fair value.
 Fixed assets with a limited economic lifetime are depreciated on a straight-line basis over their economic lifetime.